GeoCat/odoo/email_templates/README.md

 ![Email Settings](img/email_settings.png)

-Also, note that there are 2 layout templates: a regular one (`mail_notification_layout` - which is the one you see when clicking "Update Mail Layout"), and a simplified one.
+Note that there are multiple layout templates for different purposes (see mapping table further above).
+However, only the "master" template is directly accessible in the Odoo settings when you click "Update Mail Layout").
+The GeoCat Customization module should have changed that master from `mail.mail_notification_layout` to `geocat.mail_layout_master`.

-The latter can only be found in developer mode: go to `Settings` -> `Technical` -> `User Interface` -> `Views` and search for `mail_notification_light`.
+If you wish to see the other templates, activate developer mode and go to `Settings` -> `Technical` -> `User Interface` -> `Views` and search for `mail_layout` (key).
-The simplified layout currently has been changed to look (almost) exactly like the standard one: there is no visible difference, except for the HTML structure.
+Note that these templates should not be edited directly (this rule applies to all Odoo templates).

 :warning: WARNING :warning:
 Odoo actually allows sending emails without using any wrapper templates at all.
 In fact, several modules (Subscription, Timesheets, portal invite) render a data template record and send it as-is,